EduMGTK2020/nodejs2023Q2-service/README.md

+## Instructions for Part2

 ## Steps to get checked:

 - Clone repo and checkout to the **part1** branch
 - Install dependencies: **npm i**
 - Create .env file (based on .env.example): ./.env - (if you need, default port 4000)
 - Start server: **npm run start**
 - For run linter: **npm run lint**
 - For run tests: **npm run test**
 - For view OpenAPI documentation: open in your browser http://localhost:4000/doc/

   **Attention!
 Before run tests, start the server in another terminal window**

 ## Basic Scope

 - [x] **+10** The repository with the application contains a `Readme.md` file containing detailed instructions for installing, running and using the application
 - [x] **+10** The application code that worked with `Users` instance divided into modules according to to its purpose and Nest.js architecture conventions (work with request and response in controller, business logic in service, etc.)
 - [x] **+10** The application code that worked with `Tracks` instance divided into modules according to to its purpose and Nest.js architecture conventions (work with request and response in controller, business logic in service, etc.)
 - [x] **+10** The application code that worked with `Albums` instance divided into modules according to to its purpose and Nest.js architecture conventions (work with request and response in controller, business logic in service, etc.)
 - [x] **+10** The application code that worked with `Artists` instance divided into modules according to to its purpose and Nest.js architecture conventions (work with request and response in controller, business logic in service, etc.)
 - [x] **+10** The application code that worked with `Favorites` instance divided into modules according to to its purpose and Nest.js architecture conventions (work with request and response in controller, business logic in service, etc.)
 - [x] **+10** For each successfully passed test

 ## Advanced Scope

 - [x] **+10** PORT value is stored into `.env` file
 - [x] **+20** OpenAPI spec in `doc` folder corresponds with assignment

 # Home Library Service